fw-dev/useful_dashboard_info/README.md

 Once you have the API key; use the following command:

-  $ extra-metrics-configure --api-key 'ezBlNWFlNTYwLTQzZWEtNDMwYS1iNTA0LTlmZTkxODFjODAxNH0=' --external-dns-name 'fwsrv.cluster8.tech'
+  $ extra-metrics-config --api-key 'EzblNWflNTYwLtQzZWEtNDMwYc1iNTa1LTlmZTkxODFjODAyNH0=' --external-dns-name 'fwserver.mydomain.com'

-_TODO: write the commands for this using click and store/use the configuration_

 Reference
 =
 Adjust supervisorctl to include --storage.tsdb.allow-overlapping-blocks?